scottgallant/xaprb-src/content/blog/2015/05/25/what-makes-a-solution-mature.md

 The most important thing when considering a database, though, is success stories.
-The world is different from a few decades ago, when the good databases were all proprietary and nobody knew how they did their magic.
-Now, most new databases are adopted at a ratio of hundreds of non-paying users for each paying customer.
+The world is different from a few decades ago, when the good databases were all proprietary and nobody knew how they did their magic, so proofs of concept were a key sales tactic.
+Now, most new databases are opensource and the users either understand how they work, or rest easy in the knowledge that they can find out if they want.
+And most are adopted at a ratio of hundreds of non-paying users for each paying customer.
 Those non-paying users are a challenge for a company in many ways, but at least they're vouching for the solution.

 Success stories and a community of users go together.
 If I can choose from a magical database that claims to solve all kinds of problems perfectly, versus